lintshy/Basic-App/README.md

-# Basic-App
+# Bat-notifier
-basics for react native
+op is learning firebase!